USC shuts down Oregon 82-68 to end 20-year Elite Eight wait

-A once-elite program had fallen into into mediocrity, losing seasons mixed in with short-lived trips into the NCAA Tournament.

-A two-week run of playing their best at just the right time has the Trojans turning the corner – possibly toward the Final Four.

-Isaiah White scored 22 points and USC shut down Oregon’s potent offense to reach the Elite Eight for the first time in 20 years with an 82-68 win in the West Region semifinals Sunday night.
+INDIANAPOLIS (AP) — Isaiah White scored 22 points and Southern California shut down Oregon’s potent offense to reach the Elite Eight for the first time in 20 years with an 82-68 win in the West Region semifinals Sunday night.

-”We’re making history and it just means a lot to this program,” White said. ”As a team, we’re just super excited and we worked for this, so I’m glad that it’s paying off.”

 Pac-12 After Dark Indy-style turned into a lights-out performance by USC.